Scary Movie: Box office

-Scary Movie opened theatrically in the United States on July 7, 2000 on 1,912 screens, and debuted at number one at the box office, earning $42,346,669 its opening weekend.
+Scary Movie opened theatrically in the United States and Canada on July 7, 2000, on 1,912 screens, and debuted at number one at the US box office, grossing $42,346,669 during its opening weekend.
 It went on to break Air Force One's record for having the biggest opening weekend for any R-rated film.
-The film ultimately grossed $157,019,771 domestically, and earned another $121,000,000 in other markets, making it a massive commercial success.
+Additionally, Scary Movie generated the second-highest opening weekend of 2000, behind Mission: Impossible 2.
+The film ultimately grossed $157,019,771 in the United States and Canada, surpassing Good Will Hunting as Miramax's highest-grossing film in that market.
+It grossed $121,000,000 in other markets, for a worldwide gross of $278 million.